-*Dates for Tom’s 2018 Tours
+Dates for Tom’s 2019 Tours

-—Tour #2 will run July 6-15, 2018 (sold out)
+—Tour #2 will run July 6-15, 2019 (to Counties Mayo, Galway & Clare)

 Hello Friends & Fans,

-2018 Tour #1
+2019 Tour #1 (SOLD OUT)

 —Counties Cork, Kerry & Clare

-An Inishfree tour is no ordinary tour where you rush with a large group of tourists from town to town so quickly you forget where you are.
-It’s a small, personal tour that is centered on the splendid nature, arts and culture of Ireland—especially the amazing music.
-We’ll be stopping in local pubs and venues for backroom sessions where virtuoso Irish players will enthrall us with their whistles, fiddles, pipes and bodhrans (Irish drums).
-These tours are unique, and you will get a real taste of Irish life at an Irish pace.
+Bottom line, what we have is a small, personalized tour that centers on the splendid nature, arts and culture of Ireland—especially the amazing music.
+We’ll be stopping in local pubs and venues for backroom sessions where virtuoso Irish players and singers captivate us with their whistles, fiddles, pipes and bodhrans (Irish drums).
+These tours are unique, and we will get a real taste of Irish life at an Irish pace.

-I have made many visits to Ireland over the past 25 years, and I’ve truly fallen in love with its vibrant earth, sea, sky and people!
+I have made many visits to Ireland over the past 25 years, and I’ve truly fallen in love with its vibrant earth, sea, sky and people.

-By day we may visit castles or abbey ruins, stone circles and fascinating archeological sites, stopping along the way for a pub lunch or shopping in a fishing village or mountain pass cottage, all the while taking in the breathtaking Irish scenery.
+As you know by now, by day we may visit castles or abbey ruins, stone circles and fascinating archeological sites, stopping along the way for a pub lunch or shopping in a fishing village or mountain pass cottage, all the while taking in the breathtaking Irish scenery.